Content nodes and states

 Refer to administrative procedures for configuration and state monitoring / management.

-Refer to writing documents for an overview of the Document API flow.
-Content cluster nodes are distributor, content node and cluster controller:
+Refer to components for an overview of the Document API flow.
+Content cluster processes are distributor, proton and cluster controller:

 Content and distributor nodes have state: